 Send Webhooks with Kotlin (Javalin)

-In this guide we will show you how to send webhooks from Kotlin (Javalin) using the Svix webhooks service.
+This guide explains how to send webhooks from Kotlin (Javalin) using Svix.

 If you don't need a tutorial and just want to get started, please consider reading the quickstart docs instead.

 You can use Svix using the Kotlin library as shown in the examples below, or alternatively use the Svix REST API directly if you prefer.